MichaelCWalsh7/Cartridge-Market/README.md

     -   #### Typography
         - There are 3 main fonts in use on the site.
-        - The first being Orbitron, which, while only really used once on the site, because it's used for the logo on the navbar, is somehting that the user is going to see a lot.
+        - The first being Orbitron, which, while only really used once on the site, because it's used for the logo on the navbar, is something that the user is going to see a lot.
 It's quite a sharp, pointed font, which reflects the digital nature of the site.
         - The second font in use is Poppy.
 Poppy is the far and away the most common font on the site and is used for the vast majority of main body sections.
-It is of course not as sharp and pointed as Orbitron, which would give the site an overstylized and distracting quality, but it is still pointed enough to appear modern without distraction.
+It is of course not as sharp and pointed as Orbitron, which would give the site an over-stylized and distracting quality, but it is still pointed enough to appear modern without distraction.
         - Finally in the footer and in the vast majority of the action buttons of the site Chakra Petch is used.
-It strikes a nice balance between the other two fonts, being more pointed and modern feeling than Poppy, wihtout quite reaching the level of Orbitron.
+It strikes a nice balance between the other two fonts, being more pointed and modern feeling than Poppy, without quite reaching the level of Orbitron.

     -   #### Imagery
         - Imagery is everything on a site like this.
 Video games are a visual medium, and merely communicating things via text doesn't grab the user's attention enough either for the listings on the site that a seller can post, or a game that buyers and sellers alike will be reading and viewing.
         - While imagery is important in communication of concept, and the ability to catch the user's attention, as an e-commerce store there's also the marketing and brand recognition to consider.
-            - On this point, that is why on the [Nintendo games page](https://mcw-cartridge-market.herokuapp.com/products/publisher/Nintendo/) you're greeted by the Nintendo logo and their classic red & white colour, on the [SEGA page](https://mcw-cartridge-market.herokuapp.com/products/publisher/Sega/) liekwise, and so on and so forth.
+            - On this point, that is why on the [Nintendo games page](https://mcw-cartridge-market.herokuapp.com/products/publisher/Nintendo/) you're greeted by the Nintendo logo and their classic red & white colour, on the [SEGA page](https://mcw-cartridge-market.herokuapp.com/products/publisher/Sega/) likewise, and so on and so forth.
 Decisions about colour schemes used for Atari and Sony are discussed in the colour section above.
             - Also important in marketing is the storefront owners own brand.
 This is particularly important when selling second-hand or collection edition items, where the quality can vary massively when buying the same product, and there is perhaps a heavier element of trust than in a normal e-commerce market.
 On this note, I thought it was important that each storefront has it's own image, that a potential or familiar customer could quickly identify.
 *   ### Wireframes